overwolf/overwolf.github.io/docs/api/overwolf-games-launchers.events.md

 #### Version added: 0.78

-> Fired when there are new game events with a JSON object of the events information.
+> Fired when there are new game events with a JSON object of the events.